National Safety Rules

-It is only possible to have NSRs where existing legal obligations have an explicitly recognised gap or permit a GB-specific way of doing something.
-However, with the publication of regulations such as the Common Safety Methods (CSMs) and the Operation and Traffic Management Technical Specifications for Interoperability (OPE TSI) and other legal obligations, there are now no gaps for an NSR to be defined and imposed by the regulator on those operating the railway.
-Therefore, requirements in RGSs which are NSRs need to be either withdrawn or transferred elsewhere.
+It is only possible to have NSRs where existing legal obligations have an explicitly recognised gap, or permit a GB-specific way of doing something.
+Regulations such as the Common Safety Methods (CSMs), the Operation and Traffic Management Technical Specifications for Interoperability (OPE TSI), and other legal obligations, have filled the no gaps where an NSR would be defined and imposed by the regulator on those operating the railway.
+Therefore, requirements in RGSs which are NSRs need either to be withdrawn or transferred elsewhere.

 The Industry Strategy for Standards, approved by the RSSB Board at the end of 2015 includes a module on NSRs which contains more details.

 What is being done to retain useful GB specific good practice which may be lost?